Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 It is important to note that these designs are not mutually exclusive!
 In the future, as we explore additional use cases, we may switch to represent expressions as a tree.
-We should be able to migrate to a tree representation without breaking existing code, as the existing list properties could be converted to a DFS walk of the tree.
+We should be able to migrate to a tree representation without breaking existing code, as the existing list properties could be converted to a DFS walk of the expression tree.

 [power-assert-runtime]: https://github.com/JetBrains/kotlin/tree/master/plugins/power-assert/power-assert-runtime/src/commonMain/kotlin/kotlin/powerassert
 [power-assert-examples]: https://github.com/bnorm/power-assert-examples